Your Quick Guide To Creating Content for Every Stage of The Buyer’s Journey

 Decision Stage

-The final stage, the one where prospects have explored their options and are now ready to purchase.
+The final stage is the one where prospects have explored their options and are now ready to purchase.
 The decision stage is the one where you can finally pitch your sales arguments and go more in-depth into your products or services’ benefits.

 After all, your prospects got to this stage for a reason, so now is the time to go into detail about what your brand offers and what gives it an edge over its competitors.